Code-Institute-Submissions/abdullahjr0-MS1/testing.md

 * __User goals:__

 * As a first time visitor, I want to immediately understand what the website is about
     * Upon entering the website, users are greeted with a sleek and easily readable navigation bar.
-A high quality hero image which immediately allows the user to understand what the website is about.
+A high-quality hero image which immediately allows the user to understand what the website is about.
     * The visible logo on the top left of the landing page is short and simple, making it self-explanatory as to what the website offers.

 * As a first time visitor, I want to be able to easily navigate and interact with the website
-    * The site has beeen designed to allow the user to quickly navigate through the pages without having to suffocate the user, it has breif yet informative information on each page.
+    * The site has been designed to allow the user to quickly navigate through the pages without having to suffocate the user, it has brief yet informative information on each page.
 Each button explains clearly where the user will end up.
-    * The main page provides a service button which takes the user directly to the specific part of the Service page.
+    * The main page provides a service button that takes the user directly to the specific part of the Service page.
 So the user doesn't have to scroll
     * The Service page has a BOOK now button which upon click directs them to the Contact page where they can fill out their details with ease.
     * The logo is clickable and appears on every page which directs you to the home page.
-    * Each button including the nav bar has a hover effect which changes to a different colour so the user understands where exactly he will be directed to.
+    * Each button including the navbar has a hover effect which changes to a different colour so the user understands where exactly he will be directed to.
 And the active page is a different colour to the rest which avoids confusion.

 ![navigation](https://user-images.githubusercontent.com/79915855/120714797-9a349d80-c4bb-11eb-89b4-fa1f3de2c29f.jpg)

-* As a first time visitor, I want to feel comfortable that AJRF is provide the best services
+* As a first time visitor, I want to feel comfortable that AJRF is providing the best services
 * As a potential customer, I want to be able to see what others think of AJR Fitness
     * On the about us page, there is a brief description explaining the certifications that each professional at AJRF has, allowing the user to feel comfortable in their hands.
-    * Towards the bottom of the page there are three different testimonials and how AJRF has helped the happy customers.
+    * Towards the bottom of the page there are three different testimonials and how AJRF has helped happy customers.
     ![testimonial](https://user-images.githubusercontent.com/79915855/120714827-a3be0580-c4bb-11eb-8ac1-a792b15bc051.jpg)